reidsanders/dl-talk/README.md

-# IEEE deep learning talk
+# IEEE Deep Learning Talk

-See slides, and example code
+Follow along on the slides while watching the [video](https://youtu.be/3Jquy8-ZTtA).